 Scottish Advanced Higher: AA Including Chemistry and Biology

-International Baccalaureate: 36 points Minimum grade 6 in Biology and Chemistry.
+International Baccalaureate: Overall score of 36 with 18 points at Higher level.
+Minimum grade 6 in Biology and Chemistry.
 At Standard Level, a minimum score of 5 must be attained in Maths and English, if at least a 6 (B) has not previously been attained in GCSE/IGCSE Maths and English.

 IELTs (International applicants only): : An IELTS overall score of 7.0 with 7.0 in Writing and 6.5 in all other components as a minimum, although equivalent English language qualifications can be used instead.